 The principal residence exemption is a valuable tax break that allows Canadians to avoid paying capital gains taxes on the sale of their home.
 To qualify for the exemption, the home must be your principal residence and you must be a resident of Canada.
-You must have lived in it for at least two of the five years prior to the sale.
 Your principal residence can be a house, condo, cottage, trailer, houseboat or any other similar kind of dwelling.
 In addition, you don’t have to own it outright; you can still claim the principal residence exemption if you have a mortgage.
 If you meet all these requirements, you can sell your home without having to pay any capital gains taxes on the sale via the principal residence exemption in Canada.

 Related Reading: Tax Loss Harvesting Canada

 What if I have two properties?